biringaChi/Lines/README.md

 ## Description
-<a href="https://biringachi.github.io/lines/" target="_blank"> lines </a> is a personal portfolio website to showcase some of my work.
-Built using HTML5, CSS3 and Vanilla Javascript, and hosted with GitHub Pages.
+<a href="https://biringachi.github.io/Lines/" target="_blank"> Lines </a> is a personal portfolio website to showcase some of my work. <!-- Built using HTML5, CSS3 and Vanilla Javascript, and hosted with GitHub Pages. -->